encord-team/text-to-image-eval/README.md

 2. Open a pull request with the necessary changes.
 Make sure to include tests validating that data retrieval, processing and usage are working as expected.
 3. Document the addition of the dataset source, providing details on its structure, usage, and any specific considerations or instructions for integration.
    This ensures that users have clear guidance on how to leverage the new dataset source effectively.

+### Adding Model Sources

+To contribute by adding model sources, follow these steps:
+1. Store the file containing the new model class implementation in the `clip_eval/model/types` folder.
+   Don't forget to add a reference to the class in the `__init__.py` file in the same folder.
+   This ensures that the new model type is accessible by default for all model definitions, eliminating the need to explicitly state the `module_path` field for models from such source.
+2. Open a pull request with the necessary changes.
+Make sure to include tests validating that model loading, processing and embedding generation are working as expected.
+3. Document the addition of the model source, providing details on its structure, usage, and any specific considerations or instructions for integration.
+   This ensures that users have clear guidance on how to leverage the new model source effectively.